Electoral Integrity Project Staff

 Sarah has contributed to a range of projects on elections and democracy including the Australian Election Study and the Comparative Cross-National Electoral Research project.
-She was a Visiting Fellow at Harvard University’s Department of Government in 2015 and she holds Master’s degrees from the Australian National University and Ashridge Business School.
+She was a Visiting Fellow at Harvard University’s Department of Government in 2015.
+She holds a PhD and Master of Studies from the Australian National University, and a Masters in Sustainability from Ashridge Business School.
 Sarah previously worked in management and consulting roles in the non-profit sector.

-She is replaced by Ms Megan Capriccio, joining us in mid-August.
-Originally from the United States, she completed her BA In Intercultural Communication at the University of San Francisco.
-Megan came to the University of Sydney to complete her Masters of International Relations, with her research focusing on Feminist Theory in International Relations.
+Originally from the United States, Megan completed her BA In Intercultural Communication at the University of San Francisco.
+She came to the University of Sydney to complete her Masters of International Relations, with her research focusing on Feminist Theory in International Relations.

-After completion of her Masters degree in 2016, Megan worked at the University of Sydney and she has contributed to several projects on international development, diversity and human rights.
-She has a particular interest in how women's roles in government, elections, and the broader international system can progress equality.
+After completion of her Masters degree in 2016, Megan has contributed to several projects with a focus on international development and aid, diversity and human rights.
+One of her personal projects includes the establishment of Vikera Tequila in which proceeds generated contribute to education and opportunities for the people of Valle de Guadalupe, Mexico.
+She has a particular interest in how women's roles in government, elections, and the broader international system can progress equality and reduce poverty.

-Research Associate and Perceptions of Electoral Integrity (PEI) Manager: Dr Thomas Wynter
+Perceptions of Electoral Integrity (PEI) Manager: Thomas Powell

 The PEI Manager is Thomas Powell.
 He joined the project as a Research Assistant in May 2017 and now is responsible for maintaining the PEI survey and database of worldwide election experts.
 Tom has previously worked in academic editing, policy advice, media administration, and for various NGOs.